phrutis/BrainWords/README.md

 **I rent cards from miners question:**
 <br>
-How can I protect myself so that they don’t get my find (% of the pool)?<br>
+How can I protect myself so that they don’t get my find (% of the pool)?
 <br><br>
 When you rent rigs (cards) from miners, ask them to indicate your BTC address instead of your nickname.<br>
 In this case, the payment will go to the address indicated in the nickname<br>